Sly Spy: The final challenge

 In the course of the game, the player faces off against several bosses, eventually encountering the leader of CWD, whose identity is never given outside of that title.
 A spiked ceiling slowly descends from above and the boss is protected by a force field.
 Sly must shoot or kick it to deal enough damage and dent the field.
 Sly then shoots CWD's leader, finishing him for good before fleeing the base with hardly a scratch.

 In the beginning of the ending sequence, Sly receives a final transmission from the president himself, who somehow escaped the attack at the early moments of the game and is miraculously alive.
 The president congratulates Sly for saving the planet, but then tells him that he "missed a couple of things and may come back to pick them up".
-Sly goes to the White House, only to arrive at the entrance and quickly find roaring applause from the crowd as well as what seems the president's daughters – who were enchanted with Sly's heroic deeds – posing and smiling alongside him for a photo, who gave him several kisses, as a "thank you".

-Then, he and his girls return home in a Ferrari F40, speeding all the way, going together to enjoy their well-deserved honeymoon.
-As the car drives off the screen, "THE END" is shown.
+Sly goes to the White House, only to arrive at the entrance and quickly find roaring applause from the crowd as well as what seems the president's daughters – who were enchanted with Sly's heroic deeds – posing and smiling alongside him for a photo; they give him several kisses in thanks.
+Then, he and his girls drive off in a speeding Ferrari F40 while "THE END" is shown.